 I’ve written a thorough guide on how to use these personas to conduct a “persona walk-through” of your website.
 Completing this persona walk-through will give you clear action steps for how to improve the UX of your website.
 You can read it here.

 The quick personas you did today will serve as a helpful foundation for some great “quick wins,” but you can get even more value by diving deeper.
-For people who already have a website, but need to make it better in order to grow their business or better serve their clients, I recommend my Stop Feeling Overwhelmed and Start Improving Your Website coaching package.
-It includes 1:1 support, lots of helpful tools and resources, and provides you with a Personalized Action Plan detailing clear, manageable steps you can take to improve your specific website to better achieve your specific goals.
+For people who already have a website, but need to make it better in order to grow their business or better serve their clients, I offer 1:1 website coaching.